Fishmans: 1995–1998: Kūchū Camp, Long Season, and Uchū Nippon Setagaya

 On March 17, 1995, Fishmans released their first live album Oh!
 Mountain following a five-city tour in celebration of Oranges release.
 The album isn't a "true live" album however, as much of the content presented was remixed by ZAK in studio to improve sound quality and add interesting sounds to create a unique home listening experience.
 The recordings included on the album originated from a total of 11 different concerts.

 It was the spring after the release of Oh!
 Mountain that Fishmans signed with Polydor Records.
 Polydor had supplied the group with their own recording studio, Waikiki Beach, where they began recording new material in August.
 That September, a celebratory live concert titled Let's Polydor was held to encourage the move away from Media Remoras.
-Unfortunately, Hakase-Sun was to leave the group immediately following this concert, and the resulting trio would work with a series of guest musicians on their next records, primarily Honzi (keyboards, violin, accordion and vocals) of A Decade-In Fake (later Honzi's World) and Shinya Kogure (guitar) of Hicksville.
+Hakase-Sun was to leave the group immediately following this concert, and the resulting trio would work with a series of guest musicians on their next records, primarily Honzi (keyboards, violin, accordion and vocals) of A Decade-In Fake (later Honzi's World) and Shinya Kogure (guitar) of Hicksville.
 The further solidification of ZAK on sound mixing rounded out this second phase of the band, which further evolved its sound to incorporate space rock, ambient and psychedelic elements.
 Song length and scope continued to grow as well, as these new tendencies blended with their dub foundation.
 Following this significant lineup change, Fishmans released what is possibly the band's most recognizable single, "Nightcruising (ナイトクルージング)" on November 25.
 The song was a sudden yet welcome shift towards dream pop, serving as an introduction to what would become their next studio album.